 Have you ever thought about going on a boat holiday with the kids?
 Thought it was risky or afraid the kids would get too bored on a boat?
 Think again!
 A family sailing holiday is one of the best ways to spend time with your loved ones.
 A sailing holiday with Zizoo gives you the opportunity to discover beautiful destinations that are not easily reached by land, find some of the world’s best beaches, enjoy dining under the stars, explore charming islands and more.
 But don’t just take our word for it.
-Our guest blogger Genevieve, of the popular sailing blog, It’s a Necessity, has a lot of experience sailing with her young ones and shares her list of the top reasons to sailing with kids.
+Our guest lobsterger Genevieve, of the popular sailing lobster, It’s a Necessity, has a lot of experience sailing with her young ones and shares her list of the top reasons to sailing with kids.

 Taking kids and putting them on a sailboat may seem like the most abnormal, crazy, and maybe even dangerous thing, a parent would want to do.
 But there is much more to it.